Let the Discovery Begin…My Autism Assessment Journey

 After deep diving into the search of locating a psychiatrist, psychologist, or a medical institution that provides autism assessments to adults, it became clear that there is a lack of resources for the late-in-life adult neurodivergent population.
 However, after a handful of unsuccessful inquiries I was given information for The Center for Autism, https://www.thecenterforautism.org/ in Philadelphia.
 I was pleasantly surprised to learn not only do they complete autism assessments for adults, they accept my insurance.
 I only have to pay my copay out of my pocket.

 The time frame between reaching out to The Center for Autism and my first appointment was about 3 weeks.
-The assessment lasted about 90 minutes with a comprehensive biopsychosocial evaluation.
+The intake lasted about 90 minutes with a comprehensive biopsychosocial evaluation.
 I answered the questions to the best of my ability, especially when they pertained to milestones and behaviors from my adolescents.
 These are years I struggle to recall for reasons I have not figured out yet.
-Once the assessment was complete, I was told I would get a call in about 3-4 weeks to schedule my next appointment with a doctor.
+Once the intake was complete, I was told I would get a call in about 3-4 weeks to schedule my next appointment with a doctor.
 Now we wait.